fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * How function composition operator is declared?
 What are its precedence and associativity?
   * Is function composition associative?
   * What is the associativity of function composition?
-    Is there some other function in Prelude which operates the same (has the same semantics) as function composition operator `(.)`, but has the opposite associativity?
 * Recursion
   * What is the difference between iterative and recursive algorithms?
   * What is a tail recursion?